-Students use multimedia for entertainment as well as for academics; this page is devoted primarily to the latter (Also see, “File Sharing”).
-Students frequently use multimedia, such as photos, images, graphs and video clips, for course assignments.
-It’s crucial to remember that fair use is media neutral and must be applied to any copyrighted material that you wish to use.
-In addition, some forms of multimedia can only be used in their entirety (e.g., photos or images); in such cases, permission must be obtained unless explicitly granted by the copyright holder (See, “Obtaining Permission”).
+It’s important to remember that fair use is media neutral and must be applied to any copyrighted material that you wish to use.
+Some forms of multimedia can only be used in their entirety (e.g., photos or images), however, permission must be obtained unless explicitly granted by the copyright holder.
+See the Digital Millennium Copyright Act.

 When creating and posting a podcast, all traditional copyright laws apply and should be followed.
 If use of the podcast is restricted to students in a class, fair use policies apply.

 If creating a podcast with all original materials, the creator owns the copyright.

 Commercial software is the most common form of copyrighted software.
 Conditions and restrictions of purchase will vary.
 If creation of back-up copies is permitted, make no more than one copy.
 Do not make copies of software documentation.